-Oncom is traditionally made from okara, the waste product of soymilk production.
+Oncom is traditionally made from okara, the by-product of soy milk production.
 Making oncom is a more difficult than making tempeh, mainly because the particle size and moisture content of the okara can vary.
-You can make oncom from whole soybeans, but to obtain better quality oncom and soymilk with less beany taste you should use dehulled soybeans.
+You can make oncom from whole soybeans, but for better quality oncom and soymilk with less beany taste you should use dehulled soybeans.

 - 300 g whole soybeans (or dehulled soybeans)